Mina-Mikhail/Kotlin-Base-MVVM/README.md

 TO DO
 -----------
+- [X] Apply ktlint for checking code style.
+- [X] Use git hooks to automate code checking and styling before any new commit.
 - [ ] Use Flow instead of LiveData.
 - [ ] Use UseCases.
 - [ ] Handle Different Build Varient.